DCS-Web-Editor/dcs-web-editor-docs/docs/index.md

 **ALL CONTENT WITHIN THE MANUAL IS WORK IN PROGRESS AND IS SUBJECT TO CHANGE OR MAY BE INNACURATE**

-Contributions to the manual are welcome via github.
+Contributions to the manual are welcome via [GitHub](https://github.com/DCS-Web-Editor/dcs-web-editor-docs).

 &nbsp;